edemaine/coauthor/README.md

   (Currently the folds are not preserved across sessions / rerenders.)

 * **Dragging** messages to change the parentage/hierarchy, or move their position within their parent.
+You must drag *onto* the table of contents on the right; you can drag *from* the table of contents, or from the right-arrow of a message in the main view.
   Dragging directly onto a message makes the dragged message the last child, while dragging onto the slot before a message makes the dragged message the immediately preceding sibling.
 Dialog confirms move.

 * **Tags**: attached an arbitrary set of strings to a message.
 Find other messages with the same tag by clicking on a tag.